shammasov-max/locus-guide-back/docs/user-stories.md

    - `LINK_EXPIRED`: "Link expired" + resend button

 #### AC for US-042/US-043 (Bundles):
-1. **After bundle purchase** all trips from bundle are available to user **forever** — as if purchased separately
+1. **After bundle purchase** all tours from bundle are available to user **forever** — as if purchased separately
-2. For trips from purchased bundle, **"Start"** button is displayed instead of "Buy"
+2. For tours from purchased bundle, **"Start"** button is displayed instead of "Buy"
-3. Trips from bundle can be purchased separately (before bundle purchase)
+3. Tours from bundle can be purchased separately (before bundle purchase)
-4. **RESOLVED: Partial ownership** — hide bundle if user owns any trip from it
+4. **RESOLVED: Partial ownership** — hide bundle if user owns any tour from it
-5. User can purchase remaining trips only separately
+5. User can purchase remaining tours only separately

 ---